 The NPDA is performed annually in England and Wales.
 The clinic that you attend is asked to submit information about your child’s diabetes care.
 The sole aim is to provide information that leads to improved quality of care for children and young people affected by diabetes.
 With this information, the NPDA produces a report each year.

-- an increase in the provision of most key health checks recommended for children and young people with Type 1 diabetes since the previous audit year
+- There was a clear increase in the number of children and young people diagnosed with Type 1 diabetes between 2019-20 and 2020-21

-- an increase in the number of children and young people with Type 1 diabetes who were assessed as requiring additional psychological or CAMHS support outside of MDT clinics from 43.9% in 2019-20 to 46.5% in 2020-21
+- a further increase in the number of children and young people with Type 1 diabetes who were assessed as requiring additional psychological or CAMHS support outside of MDT clinics from 43.9% in 2019-20 to 46.5% in 2020-21

 - variation in outcomes between paediatric diabetes services